mariberg/portfolio_backend/README.md

 ## Deployment

 The project as been deployed as infrastructe-as-code (IaC) and the tool that has been used for that is AWS CDK (Cloud development kit).
-Open-source extension of the AWS SDK, called AWS Solution Constructs has been used for the Lambda to Dynamo pattern.
-This repo included the CDK app source code.
+Open-source extension of AWS CDK, called AWS Solution Constructs has been used for the Lambda to Dynamo pattern.
+This repo includes the CDK app source code.

 ## CI/CD